-Choice of ART, like choice regarding sterilization, abortion and birth control, may be called for by the right to privacy.
+It may be argued that the ability to freely choose ART, like the ability to freely choose sterilization, abortion and birth control, is called for by the right to privacy.
 But ART use raises moral concerns.
 One concern is the false hopes ART creates in a world in which the technology is expensive and the success rate low.
 The availability of affordable treatments can cause conflict within families.
 Women report feeling pressured by their families to undergo repeated painful attempts to get pregnant.
 It may argued that adoption is a more satisfying, affordable and socially commendable option for becoming a parent.
 The use of reproductive technology has led to bioethical concerns about the handling of the earliest beginnings of human life.
 Ethical concerns surround exposing otherwise healthy women to the uncertain health risks of repeated rounds of fertility drugs and high-risk multiple pregnancies with twins and triplets.
 In a few tragic cases children created using ART have been unwanted, raising questions of responsibility and the just role of family law.
 What should happen if the people who contract with a surrogate mother to carry a child for them using donated egg and sperm change their minds after a child is conceived?
 Should the mind-changers be deemed the parents?
 Should the gestator be deemed the parent; the gamete donors?
 Should parentage be assigned by a judge based on the best interest of the child?

 It is now possible to select the sex of one’s offspring.
 Some bioethicists have argued that a “right to privacy” countermands government placing bans on sex selection.
 Supporters of sex selection sometimes argue that choosing a child’s sex is a future parent’s moral and legal right.
 Some methods of sex selection include: (1) Amniocentesis testing to determine sex, followed by abortion if the fetus has the undesired sex; (2) Sperm sorting to produce X rich or Y rich batches of sperm, followed by in vitro fertilization or insemination to increase chances of having a child of the desired sex; (3) preimplantation genetic diagnosis (“PGD”) to determine the sex of a pre-embryo, followed by implantation of one or more pre-embryos of the desired sex.
 Amniocentesis and PGD were techniques developed originally to determine whether a fetus or embryo was affected by a genetic disorder such as Down’s syndrome or cystic fibrosis.
 In some jurisdictions abortion or PGD solely for sex-selection other than to avoid sex-linked disorders is illegal.

-Michael Sandel has argued that the quest for genetic enhancements and other god-like mastery over the human body reflects a failure to appreciate fully the “giftedness” of life and the ethical value of “humility, responsibility, and solidarity.”
-(Sandel 2007, pp. 12 and 86) Ronald Green has cautioned against a status quo bias that leads us to the irrational conclusion that human beings should remain as they are (Green 2008, p.
-9).
+Michael Sandel has argued that the quest for genetic enhancements and other god-like mastery over the human body reflects a failure to appreciate fully the “giftedness” of life and the ethical value of “humility, responsibility, and solidarity” (Sandel 2007: 12 and 86).
+Ronald Green has cautioned against a status quo bias that leads us to the irrational conclusion that human beings should remain as they are (Green 2008: 9).
 John Harris has moved several steps beyond Ronald Green in building a case against preserving the status quo.
-Offering what he calls “the ethical case for making people better,” Harris has argued that society ought to leap on opportunities to create “healthier, longer lived, and altogether ‘better’ individuals.”
-(Harris 2007) In the future, the notion of decisional privacy may play a major role in building a case for allowing individuals and families to use or refuse genetic, pharmaceutical and other forms of enhancements.
+Offering what he calls “the ethical case for making people better”, Harris has argued that society ought to leap on opportunities to create “healthier, longer lived, and altogether ‘better’ individuals” (Harris 2007).
+In the future, the notion of decisional privacy may play a major role in building a case for allowing individuals and families to use or refuse genetic, pharmaceutical and other forms of enhancements.

 Whether persons with mental conditions are morally required to take medications that make them better able to live normal lives could be styled as a question of the limits of private choice.
 Some mental health patients are not competent to make their own treatment decisions, but the vast majority are competent most of the time.
 Some patients are offered medications by their physicians to curb distinctly anti-social impulses such as oppositionality, verbal aggression and violence.
 It could be argued that these patients have an ethical obligation to medicate themselves, as advised.
 Competent patients with cognitive and emotional problems (such as moderate depression or mild hallucinations) that affect mainly themselves may plausibly argue that the benefits of psychotropic medications are not outweighed by the risks of lethargy, sexual dysfunction, tremor, speech problems and organ damage.
 Questions of political philosophy are implicated in debates over the extent to which authorities may compel medication use by death row inmates, defendants awaiting trial, prisoners and in-patients in state hospitals.

 The flowering of bioethics as an academic discipline and branch of philosophy was fed by religious, moral and ethical concerns raised by high profile legal cases about the right to die (Beauchamp 2000).
-These cases seemed to place the power to “play God” — make life and death decisions — in the hands of patients, families and physicians.
-The field was influenced, for example, by the famous Karen Quinlan decision, In the Matter of Quinlan (1976).
-This case transported the federal constitutional ideal of the right to decisional privacy into state law, and characterized the right of a comatose woman's family to refuse life-saving treatment on her behalf as a “right to privacy” (Jonsen 1998).
+These cases seemed to place the power to “play God”—make life and death decisions—in the hands of patients, families and physicians.
+The field was influenced, for example, by the famous Karen Quinlan decision (In the Matter of Quinlan, 1976).
+This case transported the federal constitutional ideal of the right to decisional privacy into state law, and characterized the right of a comatose woman’s family to refuse life-saving treatment on her behalf as a “right to privacy” (Jonsen 1998).
 After the Quinlan decision, hospitals began setting up ethics committees to help doctors, patients and families exercise decisional privacy rights in a lawful and responsible manner.
-In 1986, the U.S. Supreme court recognized a right of patients to refuse medical care such as artificial respiration and tube feeding, where the wishes of the patient to die could be established by clear and convincing evidence.
+In 1986, the U.S. Supreme Court recognized in the case of Nancy Cruzan a right of patients to refuse medical care such as artificial respiration and tube feeding, where the wishes of the patient to die could be established by clear and convincing evidence.

 Moral philosophers have sought a greater role for ethics in shaping interpretations of constitutional law in life and death cases.
 On December 6, 1996, six prominent U.S. moral philosophers submitted an unprecedented brief to the U.S. Supreme Court in two cases, Washington v.
 Glucksberg (1997) and Vacco v.
 Quill (1997).
 The philosopher’s were on the losing side.
 The U.S. Supreme Court refused to strike down laws banning assisted suicide, instead upholding state laws in New York and Washington that criminalized physician-assisted suicide.
 The Court argued that states have an interest in protecting life, protecting the poor and the disabled, and promoting physicians’ ethical integrity.
 Patient’s rights groups had argued that laws banning physician assisted suicide violated the privacy and equality rights of people with terminal illnesses.